IAAA-Lab/U2G/GeoPackage/geopackage-encoding-rule.md

 The unit of measurement attribute (`uom`) on any property `x` has to be retained.

-It is transformed to a new property of the type `TEXT` with the name `x_uom`.
+It is transformed to a new property with the name `x_uom` that will be mapped to a column of type `TEXT` with the enum constraint `GML_UomIdentifier`.

-The syntax and value space of the new property is the same of `gml:UomIdentifier`.
-The legal values of the new property are the literals of the data column constraint enum `GML_UomIdentifier`.
-This restriction may be enforced by SQL triggers or by code in applications that update GeoPackage data values.

 ##### ISO 19107 - Geometry types